- As of 2020, SpaceX has roughly 160 million outstanding shares, priced at $204 per share.

 Unreleased image from 2010 | Credit: SpaceX

 Therefore, in theory, owning shares of Alphabet is a way to indirectly grab a piece of the extraterritorial action.
-It might be a smart financial move if you buy shares at the fair price.
+It might be a smart financial move if you buy shares at a fair price.

-In 2018, Google’s revenue amounted to $136.22 billion and it had $48 billion of net operating cash flow.
+In 2018, Google’s revenue amounted to $136.22 billion, and it had $48 billion of net operating cash flow.
 Its gross profit for the twelve months ending March 2019, was $80 billion, a 17.5% increase year-over-year.

 Of course, buying Alphabet stock is the added bonus of owning a bit of its suite of products, including Google, Android, YouTube, and its self-driving car projects.

 Currently, it is the only way you can invest in SpaceX.
 But before you put your hard-earned money into the stock market, be sure to diversify your portfolio at the lowest risk possible.